 What You’ll Do

-At Mizzou, you’ll hit the ground running — literally.
-New students sprint through the Columns during Tiger Walk, a tradition symbolizing your entrance into the university.
+At Mizzou, you’ll get right into the action.
+New students sprint, roll and even stroll through the Columns during Tiger Walk, a tradition symbolizing your entrance into the university.
 But you won’t stop there.
 Bounce in the bleachers at one of 20 Division I sports teams’ competitions.
 Explore the 600-plus student organizations covering interests from aeronautics to zombies.
-Forge lifelong friendships in a Greek organization, embark on an inspirational alternative break, or join a MizzouRec kickball squad — or any of the other 50 intramural and club options.
+Forge lifelong friendships in a fraternity or sorority, embark on an inspirational alternative break, or join a MizzouRec kickball squad — or any of the other 44 intramural and club options.

 Clubs and Organizations